 Henri Cartier-Bresson "never" cropped any photo

-Another rule Henri Cartier-Bresson was famous for was that he “never cropped a photo”, and even today if you license one of his photographs for magazine or postcard printing, you are not allowed to crop them at all.
+Another rule Henri Cartier-Bresson was famous for was that he "never cropped a photo," and even today, if you license one of his photographs for magazine or postcard printing, you are not allowed to crop them at all.

-Irony is that “Behind St. Lazare” was cropped because the fence was in the way.
+The irony is that "Behind St. Lazare" was cropped because the fence was in the way.
 To figure out what lens he used, we must take the 20%-25% crop of the left side of the photograph into consideration as well.

 The original negative from “Behind St. Lazare”.
 I tested with 35mm and 50mm, and my conclusion is that he must have used a 50mm because of the blur of the tower in the background.
 Any 35mm lens would result in a sharper background than is the case.
 Photo by John Leongard.

-The original negative from “Behind St. Lazare”.
-I tested with 35mm and 50mm, and my conclusion is that he must have used a 50mm because of the blur of the tower in the background.
+The original negative from “Behind St. Lazare.”
+I tested with a 35mm and a 50mm lens, and my conclusion is that he must have used a 50mm because of the blur of the tower in the background.
 Any 35mm lens would result in a sharper background than is the case.
+Photo by John Leongard.

 Buy the Best-Selling eBook by Thorsten Overgaard: